mikenakis/Bathyscaphe/README.md

 ## Contributions

 If you would like to contribute to Bathyscaphe, you are more than welcome to do so, but keep in mind that I will need to ask you to either assign the copyright of your contribution to me, or grant me a permissive license on your contribution.
 Things would otherwise become terribly complicated due to the dual-license scheme of Bathyscaphe.
 This means that I am going to have to ask you to agree to a **_Contributor License Agreement_** (CLA) which will probably be something like the [MongoDB Contributor Agreement](https://www.mongodb.com/legal/contributor-agreement), but I have yet to draft such a document.

 - ### Legal
 	- Legal help would be greatly appreciated, since all this licensing business is terribly complicated to me.
 - ### Open Sourcing Advice
 	- Starting an actual open-source project like Bathyscaphe is uncharted territory to me, so if you are an experienced open-source contributor, your advice and mentorship would be greatly appreciated.
 - ### Technical Advice
 	- If you have given the subject of immutability some thought, then chances are you can discuss Bathyscaphe with me at a technical level.
 Perhaps you have some suggestion to make, or point out a mistake in my approach.
 I would be more than happy to discuss via e-mail or video.
 - ### Merge Requests
 	- Please contact me first, (before starting to work on it, not right before submitting it,) to discuss what you want to do, why you want to do it, whether it needs to be done, how it should be done, etc.
 - ### Artwork
 	- Are your inkscape skills better than mine?
 Can you improve my SVG drawing of Trieste or come up with an entirely different one which is better?
 Be my guest!
 - ### Configuration
 	- There is still a lot of configuration/administrative work do be done on Bathyscaphe, but I am a software engineer, not an operations engineer, (and don't even get me started on the "devops" hoax!) so help in that area would be appreciated.
 For example:
 		- Publishing to Maven Central
 			- I have already reserved `io.github.mikenakis` on Maven Central, and now I need to deploy there; however, they have a comprehensive set of requirements which includes things that I have never done before, for example, signing code with GPG.
 I am slowly learning how to do each step, but someone who has done it before could greatly help in this area.
 - ### Sponsorship
 	- If you would like to fund me to continue developing Bathyscaphe, or if you would like to see a DotNet version of Bathyscaphe sooner rather than later, you can bestow me with large sums of money; that always helps.

 ## Poor man's issue and TODO tracking

+TODO: promote Bathyscaphe

+- Reduce the size of README.md by splitting into separate .md files.
+- Add installation instructions (from github for now, from maven central later on)
+- Make more extensive use of GitHub Pages.
+See https://github.com/showcases/github-pages-examples
+- Add a "Who What Where When Why How"
+- Create a very short "what is bathyscaphe" video
+- Create a very short "how to use bathyscaphe" video
+- Create a short animated gif
+- Add some means of in-taking feedback.
+- Make Bathyscaphe the only pinned project on github account
+- Promote on Stack Overflow, Reddit, Hacker News, Quora, Twitter, DZone, Lobste.rs.
+Search for questions that are asking for a tool that does what Bathyscaphe does, or post such a question and perhaps then answer it.
+- Promote to the local JUG.
+(Contact Freek about this)
+- Emphasize the possibility of collaboration between Bathyscaphe for dynamic analysis and MutabilityDetector for static analysis.
+- Add an explicit "dependencies" section stating that there are no dependencies.
+- Add a "requirements" section (minimum JRE needed to run)
+- Start maintaining a change log.
+Add an entry to the log each time:
+	- a bug is fixed.
+	- a feature is added.
+	- a breaking API change is made.
+- Research whether there should be a tag for each release, or whether maven's snapshot scheme renders tags unnecessary.
+If there should be tags, then add their creation to the release workflow.
+- Enable issue tracking on GitHub NOW.
+- See what other features of GitHub might be useful.
+Wiki?
+Discussions?
+- Look for people to take over the project from me as soon as I start feeling that I would like to move on to continue work on my other stuff.

 TODO: add thread-safety assessment.
 A class is thread-safe if:

 - It has been annotated with @ThreadSafe.